ethagnawl/docker-front-end-workflow-demo/README.md

 Hopefully, the value-add provided by Docker here is apparent.
-Two commands allowed you to create a sandboxed environment, which can be versioned and shared with your teammates, which contains everything it needs in order to do its task.
+Two commands allowed you to create a sandboxed environment, which can be versioned and shared with your teammates, which contains everything it needs in order to complete its task.
 There is also _zero_ chance of causing conflicts on your host system because you've added/removed/upgraded/downgraded packages in order to satisfy the current project's dependency requirements.
 (Caveat: Docker versions and